AloisSeckar/nuxt-ignis/README.md

 It is possible to select which Nuxt modules will be activated in your project.
 All dependencies are being downloaded into local `node_modules`, but Nuxt build process will ensure only relevant packages will be bundled for production.

 ### Core modules
 Pre-defined set of Nuxt modules are being automatically included by default.
-However, for greater flexibility you can opt-out from using them by setting respecitve config value to `false`:
+However, for greater flexibility you can opt-out from using them by setting respective config value to `false`:
 - use `NUXT_PUBLIC_CORE_ESLINT=false` to disable `@nuxt/eslint`
 - use `NUXT_PUBLIC_CORE_FONTS=false` to disable `@nuxt/fonts`
 - use `NUXT_PUBLIC_CORE_IMAGE=false` to disable `@nuxt/image`